DecisionsDev/sample-blockchain-vehicle-lifecycle/README.md

 Like the XOM, the Decision Service is deployed through the Blockchain, leveraging a deployment feature integrated in the demo.

 In the previous step, you should have generated the ruleapp supporting the vehicle lifecycle decision service using Rule Designer.
-The ruleapp is the 'vehicle_lifecycle_ds.jar' generated in the 'output' directory of the 'vehicle-lifecycle-decision-service' project.
+The ruleapp is the `vehicle_lifecycle_ds.jar` generated in the `output` directory of the `vehicle-lifecycle-decision-service` project.

-- go to 'vehicle-lifecyle-cli' directory
+- Go to `vehicle-lifecyle-cli` directory
-- enter: 'npm run deployRuleapp'
+- Enter: `npm run deployRuleapp`

 This operation needs to be done each time you modify the business rules of the application.

 When you change the rules, you need to increment the version number of the ruleset.
 You can do it in Rule Designer:
-- Open the 'deployer' file in 'deployment'
+- Open the `deployer` file in `deployment`
-- make sure the Ruleset base version (in Decision Operation tab) is set to the right version (1.0 to start, to be incremented when you want to deploy newer version)
+- Make sure the Ruleset base version (in Decision Operation tab) is set to the right version (1.0 to start, to be incremented when you want to deploy newer version)

-Refer to the README in 'vehicle-lifecycle-cli' directory for more information about this command.
+Refer to the README in `vehicle-lifecycle-cli` directory for more information about this command.

 # 8/ Running the Vehicle Lifecycle demo

-Refer to the README in 'vehicle-lifecycle-cli' directory to initialize the application and run a demo scenario that illustrates the application of the business rules when suspicious transactions are generated.
+Refer to the README in `vehicle-lifecycle-cli` directory to initialize the application and run a demo scenario that illustrates the application of the business rules when suspicious transactions are generated.

-Assuming the XOM and the Ruleapp have been deployed, you can run the full demo from a fresh model using the following command from the 'vehicle-lifecycle-cli' directory:
+Assuming the XOM and the Ruleapp have been deployed, you can run the full demo from a fresh model using the following command from the `vehicle-lifecycle-cli` directory:
-- 'npm run demo'
+- `npm run demo`

+The message

-The message "│ Cross Border Suspicious Transfer: please double check buyer regulation │" generated in your display is generated from the business rules of the decision service invoked from a Smart Contract.
+    │ Cross Border Suspicious Transfer: please double check buyer regulation │

+generated in your display is generated from the business rules of the decision service invoked from a Smart Contract.

 # 9/ End

 You're all set.
-Refer to the README in 'vehicle-lifecycle-cli' for more information about the demo scenario.
+Refer to the README in `vehicle-lifecycle-cli` for more information about the demo scenario.

 =======================
 # Demo Scenario summary